shantoroy/shantoroy.github.io/_pages/about.md

 ---

 ## About the Blog
-Welcome to my blog!
-Here, you will find diverse topics that reflect my interests and passions.
-From Python programming to Cyber Security, from research to data science in Python, from travel to career and personal development, higher studies, and lifestyle, this blog reflects my experiences and insights.

-As a lover of technology and a lifelong learner, I constantly explore new ideas and push the boundaries of what is possible.
-Through my blog, I hope to share my knowledge and enthusiasm with others who share my interests.
-Whether you are a seasoned professional or just getting started, you will find something here to inspire and inform you.

-In addition to sharing my thoughts and experiences, I also believe in building a community of like-minded individuals who can learn from one another.
-That is why I encourage you to leave comments and engage in discussions on the topics covered in this blog.
-Together, we can create a vibrant, supportive community that helps everyone achieve their goals and aspirations.

-So, whether you want to improve your skills, learn something new, or connect with others who share your interests, I invite you to join me on this journey.
-Thank you for visiting my blog, and I look forward to sharing my experiences with you!
+Welcome to my tech blog!
+This space is dedicated to sharing insights, experiences, and practical knowledge on Site Reliability Engineering (SRE), DevOps, Cloud Computing, System Administration, AI/ML, and Infrastructure Automation.

+Originally, this blog covered a wide range of topics, including Cybersecurity, IoT, LaTeX, Python, and research methodologies.
+While those remain a part of my journey, my recent focus has shifted towards modern software infrastructure, automation, and reliability engineering—the backbone of today’s scalable and resilient systems.

+Here, you'll find in-depth tutorials, best practices, troubleshooting guides, and hands-on experiments covering:
+✔ CI/CD pipelines (GitHub Actions, ArgoCD, Terraform) ✔ Kubernetes, Docker, and Infrastructure as Code
+✔ Observability with Prometheus & Grafana
+✔ Cloud platforms (AWS, GCP, Azure)
+✔ AI/ML applications in Ops & Automation

+Whether you are an experienced engineer, a DevOps enthusiast, or someone exploring cloud-native technologies, this blog aims to provide valuable insights and real-world applications to enhance your expertise.

+I believe in continuous learning and knowledge sharing, and I encourage discussions, feedback, and collaboration.
+Feel free to engage, share your thoughts, or reach out for meaningful conversations.

+🚀 Let’s build, automate, and scale together!

 In case any of my posts help you solve your problem, and you want to thank/support me for that, you can
 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="shantoroy" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script> or